 The rule of thumb is 755 for directories and 644 for files.

-Although, this varies depending on the server and the type of file in question - in most cases, you should work very well with these permissions.
+Although this might vary depending on the server and the type of file in question - in most cases, you should work very well with these permissions.

 It would be best to ask your host to check, or if you've got direct access, you can do this yourself.

-15. Website Security sins: Never ever set file permissions to 777 (not even temporarily)
+15. Website Security: Never set file permissions to 777

 If you are serious about wanting to stop WordPress hackers - NEVER set file/directory permission to 777 unless you want to give complete control over it to everyone, including hackers.